 1911.
 Georges Favre-Jacot retired, due to ill health and passed control of the company to his nephew, James Favre.
 James had begun helping to expand Zenith internationally even before taking over.
-He had toured globally in order to market watches to buyers throughout Russia, the Americas, India, China, and Japan.
+He had toured globally in order to market watches to buyers throughout Europe, the Americas, India, China, and Japan.

 When the First World War started in 1914, Zenith was already well established as one of Switzerland’s most prestigious watchmaking houses.
 Trench watches emerged on the scene as a must-have tool for the battlefield.
 In 1915 Zenith introduced the Land & Water model wristwatch.
 Zenith never offered the Land & Water as a model for sale through its worldwide distribution network.
 Instead, it produced the model uniquely for a single high society London jeweller, Birch & Gaydon.
 At the time, Birch & Gaydon was one of the most prestigious jewellers in Britain when this watch was sold new, ranking alongside Mappin & Webb, Garrard and Asprey.
 Ultimately, the company was acquired by Asprey, which still owns the rights to the Birch & Gaydon brand today.

 The Land & Water wristwatch was marketed as being “absolutely damp and dust proof”.
 This is an exaggerated claim.
 The screw case back and bezel made these areas of the case well-sealed.
 However, there was no attempt to seal the entry into the case of the winding stem.
 That said, it was still as waterproof as could be expected at the time.
 In every respect, it was a quality Zenith timepiece, signed as such on its case and movement.
 However, the dial bore the name of its retailing concern.